Imageomics/LatLonCover/README.md

 # LatLonCover
 This repo creates a function that summarizes land coverage around a location (as defined by one pair of latitude and longitude coordinates)  within the United States.
 For example, given location  40.34506167	latitude and -74.72523667 longitude, outcomes from this effort will 1) center a small and large bounding box around the coordinates and 2) use data provided mainly from [CropScape](https://nassgeodata.gmu.edu/CropScape) to report the proportions of areas within the bounding boxes that are designated as Agriculture, Barren, Developed, etc.

-This documentation summarizes the data sources used for this repository and concludes with a descripion of function outcomes.
+This documentation summarizes how to use our function,  the data sources for the function,  and concludes with a detailed descripion of function outputs.

 ## Usage
 The function that summarizes land coverage can be used from multiple ways: